ryxavyer/sellsage/README.md

 ### Database

 I designed the `crypto` table with unique symbols for MVP simplicity.
-This won't do if you want this to scale to thousands of tickers on hundreds of networks as symbol uniqueness is not guaranteed.
+This won't do if you want this to scale to thousands of coins on hundreds of networks as symbol uniqueness is not guaranteed.
 You will also inevitably need a better database solution to handle increased concurrency.

 ### Market Update Frequency